Team capabilities

 Manual testing performed by an accessibility expert

 Get a true sense of how accessibility is affecting your customers by having an expert deliver an organized report of defects by severity, type and link to remediation techniques.
+This isn’t the same as a usability study, but it will illustrate the issues your customers actual experience.

 • URL where this occurred